Nathan-47/birminghamImpactfc-v02/README.md

      // Also just added tooltips for register form
      // Tooltips have been added
      // Amending homepage logo's now fixing team name on navbar
+     // Phase 1 complete, proof reading for any amends needed